 - Don’t meddle with the dog’s personal space

-To further avoid conflicts, assign a room for kids that is off-limits to the dog, and a room for the dog that is off-limits to the kids.5.
-Grooming and care
+To further avoid conflicts, assign a room for kids that are off-limits to the dog, and a room for the dog that is off-limits to the kids.

 We all know it: long-haired breeds are cute and adorable.
 However, their soft and fluffy coat needs frequent grooming sessions by you or a professional dog groomer.
 If you’re not willing to spend time or money for that, go for a short-haired breed.
 Also, little kids may be fond of pulling and picking on the hair, which may hurt the dog.
 When dealing with children, it’s best to give them a dog with a shorter coat.

 Also, be aware that whatever dog you choose – large or small, long or short-haired – they shed.
-If you don’t like sweeping up dog hairs regularly, choose certain breeds that shed less like border terriers.6.
-Cost
+If you don’t like sweeping up dog hairs regularly, choose certain breeds that shed less like border terriers.

 - Labrador retriever or Golden retriever